 Does Dr. Boynton completely remove the nipple in larger cases?

 The “old fashion” nipple grafting technique is rarely necessary in my practice.
-I have vast experience with the medial pedicle technique which allows me to cone and shape the breast and give a very nice shape to the breast without removing the nipple—instead it is “moved” up into place on the medial pedicle.
+I have vast experience with the medial pedicle technique, which allows me to cone and contour the breast and achieve a very nice shape without removing the nipple—instead it is “moved” up into place on the medial pedicle.

 What about scarring?

-All patients form “scars”.
-Scars are simple the lines where skin is “sewed” together.
-The thickness, width, character, and pigmentation of those lines can vary with respect to patient’s demographics, their heritage and genetics.
-Representative examples of many results at approximately 6 weeks after surgery are available for viewing in Dr. Boynton’s photo gallery of cases.
-Even patients that have a genetic risk of keloid scarring have been happy with their results because they routinely feel better, are able to find clothing, resume and participate in exercise and feel good about themselves.
+All patients form “scars.”
+Scars are simply the lines where skin is “sewed” together.
+The thickness, width, character, and pigmentation of those lines can vary with respect to the patient’s demographics, heritage, and genetics.
+Representative examples of many results at approximately six weeks after surgery are available for viewing in Dr. Boynton’s breast lift photo gallery of cases.
+Even patients that have a genetic risk of keloid scarring have been happy with their results because they are able to find more clothing that fits properly and they routinely feel good about themselves.

 Nipple sensitivity changes?

-10-20% of all patients with breast lifts or reductions may get some degree of nipple sensitivity changes.
-Most of this resolves by 6-9 months after surgery.
-Some patients may have some permanent changes but it is not usually an issue that they notice.
+10-20% of all patients with breast lifts may get some degree of nipple sensitivity changes.
+Most of this resolves by six to nine months after surgery.
+Certain patients may have some permanent changes, but it is not usually an issue that they notice.

-Will my breasts get large again?
-What if I get pregnant again?
+Will my breasts droop again?
+What if I get pregnant?

-Will I be able to breast feed after a breast lift or reduction?
+Will I be able to breastfeed after a breast lift?

 Will I have drains?

-No. I do not use drains on breast reductions or lifts (as was common many years ago and still can is common with some plastic surgeons).
+No. I do not use drains on breast lifts (as was common many years ago and is still common with some plastic surgeons).

 Schedule a Consultation

-If you would like to schedule a breast lift consultation, please contact Dr. James F. Boynton today.
+If you would like to schedule a breast lift consultation, please contact our board-certified plastic surgeon online or by phone today.
 Dr. Boynton will be happy to answer your questions and talk with you about all aspects of the procedure.